 While the world transitions towards first-price auctions because of transparency issues, the other ad tech experts point out that second-price is still preferable since it’s more affordable for advertisers.
 The truth is, in certain circumstances only one of those auctions can work best for maximizing revenues of participants.
 Because we understand that it is always better to have a choice in such a situation, we’ve added a feature to the dashboard that enables the platform owner to select between second and first-price auctions.
-Click here to understand how to do it.

 7. The new logic of billing

 Billing is a very sensitive matter.
 Sometimes you may suspect that you had discrepancies with your partner when indeed they never really occurred.
 In such a situation you need to take a peek at the billing section of your dashboard.
-Choose a partner and select period you need, after this, the page will return all possible errors that happened during that time.
-This way you will know for sure whether you had discrepancy or it was just a lack of data caused by e.g server timeout.
+Choose a partner and select the period you need, after this, the page will return all possible errors that happened during that time.
+This way you will know for sure whether you had a discrepancy or it was just a lack of data caused by e.g server timeout.

 Now the process is much easier since you don’t have to source partner stats by API.
 We’ve also polished the look and logic of the billing so that you could easily interpret what’s happening in your network.
-Check out the full user guide.

 8. System CCPA compliance